 Now James is a healthy, thriving young man who can “run like the wind.”
 He loves lifting weights, running, rowing, swimming and fishing.
 He also loves reading and gaming.
 “He is very funny,” said his mom; “he makes us laugh out loud every day.”

 James Laberee also has a remarkable aptitude for languages.
-“He is very bright, with a gift for learning new languages,” Rosemary said.
+“He is very bright, with a gift for learning new languages,” Rosemary said on Quora.
 He learned Latin at an early age.
 “He is completely fluent in Macedonian and can get by in Bulgarian and Russian, too,” Rosemary told The Epoch Times.
 “Now, he is becoming fluent in German.”

 “I feel like the luckiest mother in the world,” Rosemary reflected.
 “Every day, I am grateful beyond measure.”